 Qualitative Paper Development Workshop

-A ‘sprint’ workshop for information systems early career researchers and PhD students: 3–5 June 2020.
+This event has been postponed until further notice.
+A ‘sprint’ workshop for information systems early career researchers and PhD students.

 About the workshop